(0 | 0 Reviews)

 Tips & Secrets

-• Using seedless dates along with tamarind is mandatory for achieving the most professional-grade authentic natural sweetness and thickness.
+• Using seedless dates along with tamarind is mandatory for achieving the most authentic natural sweetness and thickness.

 Nutritional Information(Per 1 tbsp (20g))